 I was in New York for six days last week (more on why in my next post) and some of you may be wondering how my husband and kids fared in my absence.

-My kids told me that they had a “great time with dad around” and that things were “really fun” which might be code for “we stayed up late every night playing Fortnight and NBA on the X-Box and ate more snacks than normal”.
+My kids told me that they had a “great time with dad around” and that things were “really fun” which might be code for “we stayed up late every night playing Fortnight and NBA on the X-Box and ate more snacks in a day than you’d ever allow in an entire week”.
 From what I can see, they did just fine and all was in order when I got home.
 To be fair, a cleaner had been there the day before I landed so I’ll never know what mischief Nahtmee had been up to in my absence.

 Were there snacks in the snack cupboard?
 No. Did they message me while I was away to complain about that?
 Also, no. So while they did not take on board the lesson from last time I was away which was: If There Are No Snacks, Ask Dad for Money and Walk to The Store to Buy Some, at least they understood that complaining to me about while I was thousands of miles away would not solve their problem.
 One small step forward for parent-kind.